Vinodmangalore/AngularLite/session3.md

 Open the folder in Visual Studio Code and start building the application.

+Use command `npm run start` to start the application and navigate to `http://localhost:4200` in your browser to view the application.

+Let's start modifying the content to implement the My Store application.

 ### Add necessary styles first:

 Make sure the `style.css` has the below content: